Mathesis-Software/Knots/README.md

 # KnotEditor

-Very-very old code from 199x.
+Originally written in 199x.
 One of my first programming projects.

+Partially refurbished in July-August 2021.
+Hopefully, the work is still in progress.

 An app for

 * drawing knot diagrams
 * converting them to 3d knots
 * smoothing the knots
 * computing and showing Seifert surfaces
+* computing some knot invariants
 * etc.

-In July 2021, I found it and made it compilable, installable, and runnable on Ubuntu 20.04 with OpenGL and qt5.
-Still quite buggy, and I'm not sure I fix it. :)

-It even contains some docs (in Russian).
+Requirements: Linux, Qt5, OpenGL.
+Tested on Ubuntu 20.04.

 ![A screenshot](https://github.com/geometer/KnotEditor/blob/master/screenshots/2021-08-04.png?raw=true)